 Incoming residents and fellows must provide documentation of proof of immunity to:

 - Tetanus/diphtheria/acellular pertussis

 Proof of immunity is either documentation of a vaccine given or a lab report showing a positive IgG antibody titer.

 Proof of immunization for hepatitis B and a positive antibody titer is also required.
-If an incoming student has not received hepatitis B immunization in the past, they can be vaccinated after school begins in the Occupational Health Department.
+If an incoming student has not received hepatitis B immunization in the past, they can be vaccinated after school begins in Occupational Health.